thegoodideaco/visualizing-hierarchies/src/router/vue/reactivity.md

 ### Watchers

 In some cases, computed properties aren't the best option. they are cached, and not observed internally.
 This is where `watch` comes in.

+Let's add a `reduced` property to our data object.

+When `c` changes, we will set `reduced` to be the same value, and then continuously subtract until it's 0

 ```html
 <template>